sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

 name: hello-world
 description: Add Hello World to READMEs

-# Find all repositories that contain a README.md file.
+# Find all repositories that contain a README.md file at the root of the repository.
 on:
-  - repositoriesMatchingQuery: file:README.md
+  - repositoriesMatchingQuery: file:^README.md

 # In each repository, run this command.
 Each repository's resulting diff is captured.
 steps:
-  - run: echo Hello World | tee -a $(find -name README.md)
+  - run: sed -i '$a\Hello World!' ./README.md
     container: alpine:3

 # Describe the changeset (e.g., GitHub pull request) you want for each repository.